Beuterei/hook-cli/README.md

 ### Usage

 Run commands.
-For example using the hooks in `.husky`
+For example using the hooks in `.husky`.

     ```bash
     npx hook-cli [command] [...]